qgis-pan-europeo

 d.
 Bi-Piecewise-Linear Percentage, with its two breakpoint setup percentage values from real data range (data.max - data.min)

 e.
-Step-Up function, with a single breakpoint setup as data real value
+Step-Up value function, with a single breakpoint setup as data real value

 f.
-Step-Up function, with a single breakpoint setup as percentage
+Step-Up percentage function, with a single breakpoint setup as percentage

 g.
-Step-Down function, with a single breakpoint setup as data real value
+Step-Down value function, with a single breakpoint setup as data real value

 h.
-Step-Down function, with a single breakpoint setup as percentage
+Step-Down percentage function, with a single breakpoint setup as percentage

 utility functions graph